Growing cannabis with the SCROG method

 Step 4: Trimming leaves under SCROG

 The subject of leaf trimming/removal can be controversial.
 Some growers never remove leaves, feeling the they perform a key function.
 Scrog growers may not always like removing leaves, but they know that doing so will expose more bloom points to more light.
-This produce heavier yields.
+This produces heavier yields.
 After a couple of SCROG grows you will find the experience and confidence to navigate between too much leaf trimming and insufficient trimming.

 When to trim under SCROG